SupratitDatta/Takify/README.md

 3. Set up MongoDB Database using .env file:

    - Make a Database in MongoDB.
-   - Save the URI and password in .env file.
+   - Save the URI and password in .env file in Backend.

 4. Start the development server for both backend and frontend:
     ```sh